thycotic/Discovery/readme.md

+> The content on this repository is no longer being maintained and is now archived for read-only access.
+Complete removal of the content is TBD.

 # Discovery
 The Thycotic Extensible Discovery Script Repository is a repository of scripts that have been created by internal Thycotic consultants, support representatives, and others, along with clients, and partners of Thycotic.
 As such:
 1. The scripts have to be changed to match your environment.